SrishtiGupta27/NoteMaker/README.md

 * Use descriptive file names in Google Drive for clean transcript names
 * Only text-based Google Docs are fully supported (Sheets/Slides may not render correctly)

----

-Do you want me to also **update the README with screenshots and Streamlit UI instructions** for a more professional look?